gaelanlloyd/bildaro/README.md

   - It's important to use that naming scheme.
 Jekyll will use it to gather the album date and title, and the folder storing the images will also be named that in S3.
 - Add photos directly to that folder (currently only `JPG` or `jpg` are supported).

-Run the image processor on that folder.
+From inside your Bildaro root folder, run the image processor and point to that temporary folder.
 The script will:
 - Create thumbnails (250px x 250px center-weighted cropped)
 - Create medium sized images for in-browser viewing (800px high x proportional width)
 - Creates a ZIP file containing all original sized images for one-click album downloads